Learn WebRTC: How to Get Started on WebRTC Development [WebRTC Tutorial]

 I have a nagging feeling that goes with me for a few months now.

-There hasn’t been any new book published about learning WebRTC development in over a year.
+There hasn’t been any new book published about learning WebRTC development in almost a year.

-Oh – and make sure you read High Performance Browser Networking if you are doing anything with web browsers (and especially if you are planning on using WebRTC and cobble up your own signaling).
+1. Make sure you read High Performance Browser Networking if you are doing anything with web browsers (and especially if you are planning on using WebRTC and cobble up your own signaling).
+This book is old – but aged really well.
+There’s a WebRTC chapter there as well, but read it mostly for the rest of the book

 I can think of four different ways you can put your education to good use:

-- Build out personal projects – a blog, a personal portfolio, a hobby site.
-Create personal projects that really stretch you and that you’ll have to figure out as you go.
-I guess Muaz Khan does this best.
-I really liked how Brian Ho shared his experience recently on using WebRTC in a client-server web game
+1. Build out personal projects – a blog, a personal portfolio, a hobby site.
+Create personal projects that really stretch your understanding that you’ll have to figure out as you go.
+I guess Muaz Khan did this best years back.
+Today you’ll mostly see it from vendors who share their experiences in specific areas they innovated on

-- Build products for paying clients – You wouldn’t believe how many vendors are out there looking for capable hands when it comes to WebRTC development
+2. Build products for paying clients – You wouldn’t believe how many vendors are out there looking for capable hands when it comes to WebRTC development.
+If you have the knowledge, then the next step is to gain the experience

-- Write about the new skills you’re learning and publish them on your own blog or better yet – submit it to webrtcHacks.
-There’s nothing that will ensure you really understand a topic like writing a tutorial about it
+3. Write about the new skills you’re learning and publish them on your own blog or better yet – submit it to webrtcHacks.
+There’s nothing that will ensure you really understand a topic like writing a tutorial about it.
+Just please, don’t ChatGPT about your obvious P2P use case on LinkedIn as if you built something groundbreaking

-- Become a WebRTC professional – Once you have the requisite knowledge and a bit of experience, you might want to join a WebRTC outsourcing company that is actively building products with WebRTC.
-Here’s how Germán Goldenstein puts it – you really can’t ask for more than this as a developer.
-It reminded my what I love so much about developing and working with developers
+4. Become a WebRTC professional – Once you have the requisite knowledge and a bit of experience, you might want to join a WebRTC outsourcing company that is actively building products with WebRTC.
+This will get you in front of multiple projects with others in the team who should have experience you can learn from

 What will you do tomorrow?